 Representative of National Association of the Deaf

 Member transition in progress

 Nancy J. Bloch is Executive Director of Communications & Public Relations at the Florida School for the Deaf and the Blind (FSDB) in St. Augustine.
 She is also President of Touchpoint Group, LLC, a management, leadership and technology consulting enterprise.
 Previously she served as Chief Executive Officer of the National Association of the Deaf (1992 to 2011), which safeguards the civil, human and linguistic rights of deaf and hard of hearing individuals.She served on the RPRC:NCDHR EAC on behalf of the NAD (www.nad.org) until 2012.

-Brenda Battat is the Executive Director or the Hearing Loss Association of America (HLAA).
+Brenda Battat is the former Executive Director or the Hearing Loss Association of America (HLAA).
 HLAA is the nation's leading organization representing people with hearing loss, providing assistance and resources on communication access, public policy, research, public awareness, and service delivery.

 Marcia Dugan, one of the founding members of the RPRC/NCDHR national EAC, is an internationally recognized advocate for the rights of people who are deaf or have hearing loss.
 She is a past president of the national organization Self-Help for Hard of Hearing People (SHHH), now named Hearing Loss Association of America (HLAA), as well as a past president of the Rochester chapter of SHHH.
 She was also president of International Federation of Hard of Hearing People (IFHOH), and was the IFHOH representative to the United Nations’ International Convention on the Rights of Persons with Disabilities.
 Marcia authored books that are popular guides to living with acquired hearing loss.